 - Where such support is to meet the recurring costs of travel for visits for the child to members of the birth family/significant others;

-- Where the local authority considers it appropriate to contribute towards expenditure on legal costs, including Court fees (in cases where the residence order is supported by the local authority), or expenditure on accommodating the child (e.g. adaptations to the home, furniture, clothing or transport).
+- Where the local authority considers it appropriate to contribute towards expenditure on legal costs, including Court fees (in cases where the Child Arrangements Order is supported by the local authority), or expenditure on accommodating the child (e.g. adaptations to the home, furniture, clothing or transport).

-Payments under a residence order may be made in the following ways:
+Payments under a Child Arrangements Order may be made in the following ways: